BVaishnavi15/Automl-pipeline-comparator/README.md

 ### Why Use This Tool
-###### Real-world ML often requires comparing multiple AutoML frameworks to determine:
+Real-world ML often requires comparing multiple AutoML frameworks to determine
-Which framework works best for small vs large datasets.
+1. Which framework works best for small vs large datasets.
-How performance changes with different presets or hyperparameter tuning.
+2. How performance changes with different presets or hyperparameter tuning.
-Which approach is reproducible and reliable under time constraints.
+3. Which approach is reproducible and reliable under time constraints.
 This tool automates these comparisons and produces a clear leaderboard, saving hours of manual work.